imagekit-developer/imagekit-php/README.md

 ### 2. Image enhancement and color manipulation

-Some transformations like [Contrast stretch](https://docs.imagekit.io/features/image-transformations/image-enhancement-and-color-manipulation#contrast-stretch-e-contrast) , [Sharpen](https://docs.imagekit.io/features/image-transformations/image-enhancement-and-color-manipulation#sharpen-e-sharpen) and [Unsharp mask](https://docs.imagekit.io/features/image-transformations/image-enhancement-and-color-manipulation#unsharp-mask-e-usm) can be added to the URL with or without any other value.
+Some transformations like [contrast stretch](https://docs.imagekit.io/features/image-transformations/image-enhancement-and-color-manipulation#contrast-stretch-e-contrast) , [sharpen](https://docs.imagekit.io/features/image-transformations/image-enhancement-and-color-manipulation#sharpen-e-sharpen) and [unsharp mask](https://docs.imagekit.io/features/image-transformations/image-enhancement-and-color-manipulation#unsharp-mask-e-usm) can be added to the URL with or without any other value.
 To use such transforms without specifying a value, specify the value as "-" in the transformation object.
 Otherwise, specify the value that you want to be added to this transformation.

 #### Example
 ```php